krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 # Space Complexity

-"Space complexity is a measure of how the amount of memory space an algorithm occupies grows as the amount of data grows.
-This concept is very similar to time complexity, just replace "runtime" with "memory space".
+The space complexity is used to measure the growth trend of memory consumption as the scale of data increases for an algorithm solution.
+This concept is analogous to time complexity by replacing "runtime" with "memory space".

 ## Algorithmic Correlation Space

-The main types of memory space used by algorithms during operation include the following.
+The memory space used by algorithms during its execution include the following types.

-- **Input Space**: used to store the input data for the algorithm.
+- **Input Space**: Used to store the input data for the algorithm.
-- **Staging Space**: used to store data such as variables, objects, function contexts, etc. of the algorithm during runtime.
+- **Temporary Space**: Used to store variables, objects, function contexts, and other data of the algorithm during runtime.
-- **Output Space**: used to store the output data of the algorithm.
+- **Output Space**: Used to store the output data of the algorithm.

-In general, the statistical range of space complexity is "staging space" plus "output space".
+In general, the "Input Space" is excluded from the statistics of space complexity.

-The staging space can be further divided into three sections.
+The **Temporary Space** can be further divided into three parts.

-- **Staging Data**: used to save various constants, variables, objects, etc. during the running of the algorithm.
+- **Temporary Data**: Used to store various constants, variables, objects, etc., during the the algorithm's execution.
-- **Stack frame space**: used to hold the context data of the called function.
+- **Stack Frame Space**: Used to hold the context data of the called function.
 The system creates a stack frame at the top of the stack each time a function is called, and the stack frame space is freed when the function returns.
-- **Instruction space**: used to hold compiled program instructions, usually ignored in practical statistics.
+- **Instruction Space**: Used to hold compiled program instructions, usually ignored in practical statistics.

-When analyzing the space complexity of a piece of program, **we usually count three parts**: transient data, stack frame space and output data.
+When analyzing the space complexity of a piece of program, **three parts are usually taken into account: Temporary Data, Stack Frame Space and Output Data**.

 ![Associated spaces used by the algorithm](space_complexity.assets/space_types.png)